Monday, June 10, 2013

 Why indie rock lacks diversity

-Many have not failed to notice that as socially progressive as indie rock is known to be, there is a surprising lack of female and minority artists in this scene.[1]
+Many haven't failed to notice that as socially progressive as indie rock is known to be, there's a surprising lack of female and minority artists in this scene.[1]
 The following is my explanation for why indie rock lacks diversity and probably always will, despite the best intentions of most everyone involved.

 So obviously, indie rock is about forgoing the chance to make a large impact in favour of retaining personal control.
 But this also eliminates the most crucial incentive for trying to stand among the best.[2]
 Let's face it, why would an unknown band put in countless time and energy working to be the best when they've already deliberately limited the size of their audience?